endor/kettu/README.md

 ### Acceptance Tests
 You need to install the [chromedriver](http://code.google.com/p/selenium/downloads/list).
 Then there are [capybara](https://github.com/jnicklas/capybara) tests in `features`.
 You will just need to type `cucumber features/<feature>`.

-## Todo
-* maybe have a trash icon where torrents can be dragged and dropped into
-* maybe checkboxes in preferences could be on/off sliders, something with sliders
-* maybe add <audio> to audio files, transforms